OlympusDAO/olympus-docs/docs/governance/02_proposal_submission.md

 To submit a new proposal to on-chain governance (OCG), submitters interact directly with Governor Bravo contract by calling `propose()` function.
 However, the following requirements must be met before submitting a proposal:

 1. **Minimum voting power** - proposer must hold, and maintain, at least `proposalThreshold` of the total gOHM supply at time of proposal submission.
-2. **Integration tests** - proposals must be added, tested and simulated in [olympus-v3 repository](https://github.com/OlympusDAO/olympus-v3/).
+2. **Code review** - proposals must be added, tested and simulated in [olympus-v3 repository](https://github.com/OlympusDAO/olympus-v3/).
 This process ensures that the proposal is secure and achieves the intended outcomes without putting the protocol at risk.

 ### Minimum voting power
 Whily anyone can submit a proposal by calling `propose()`, the transaction will revert unless proposer has a minimum amount of voting power to submit a proposal, determined by calling the `getProposalThresholdVotes()` function: